hikerpig/pintora/README.md

 - In browser side, output SVG or Canvas.
 - In Node.js side, output PNG/JPG/SVG file.
 - Outputs are clean and self contained, won't pollute the page with global style.
 - Modular and highly extensible, provide a plugin system for diagram developer to write and distribute their own diagrams.
+Here is a tutorial [Write a custom diagram | Pintora](https://pintorajs.vercel.app/docs/advanced/write-a-custom-diagram/).

 ### Diagram types